 Fact: Just because a bottle nipple looks like a breast does not mean it will act like a breast, or that a baby can achieve a good latch on that shape.

-Fact: When a bottle nipple is chosen according to the SIMPLE Method, and the flow of the bottle is controlled to mimic breastfeeding, nipple confusion is unlikely.
+Fact: When a bottle nipple is chosen according to the shape that creates the best latch, and the flow of the bottle is controlled to mimic breastfeeding, nipple confusion is unlikely.

 Myth: Mothers should not introduce a bottle